-This family-friendly neighborhood features historic brownstones, fine dining and one of the City's great green spaces. more.
+The family-friendly neighborhood features historic brownstones, fine dining and one of the city's great green spaces.

 Take a peek inside some of the Slope's standbys.

 Situated in the middle of Third Street’s playground and park, this small museum illuminates the history of Brooklyn during the colonial and Revolutionary War eras—with particular focus on 1776’s Battle of Brooklyn, the first major battle of the Revolutionary War.

 Celebrate Hanukkah with the lighting of the world's largest menorah, at Grand Army Plaza (Fifth Avenue and West 59th Street, across the street from The Plaza hotel).
 This 32-foot-high, gold-colored, 4,000-pound steel holiday icon is a sight to behold.
 Every evening during the holiday, at 5:30pm, a candle will be lit.
 For the Sabbath, the lighting will be at 3:30pm on Friday and 8:30pm on Saturday.